Implementation of good practice in assistance to labor at a reference maternity

 DOI:

 Obstetric Nursing, Natural Childbirth.
-Humanization of Assistance.Abstract
+Humanization of Assistance.Resumen

 Objective: to describe the implementation of good practices of attention to labor at a reference maternity.
 Methods: descriptive, documentary study, with 300 Forms for Monitoring Assistance to Labor and Birth.
 The data were gathered on tables and submitted to descriptive and numerical inferential analysis.
 Results: in category A we observed that 48.3% of the births filled the partogram; 84.0% of women did not use pharmacological methods for pain relief; 67.0% remained at zero diet during labor; 84.7% had no companion during labor, delivery and after giving birth; 57.0% had skin-to-skin contact; and 65.3% breast-fed in the delivery room.
 In category B it was found that 54.0% of women remained in venoclysis; 60.7% remained in semi-sit position in the expulsive period; and 14.7% women were shaved.
-Conclusion: some practices proved useful in childbirth are still not implemented in many cases, while others that are harmful or ineffective are still being carried out.Downloads
+Conclusion: some practices proved useful in childbirth are still not implemented in many cases, while others that are harmful or ineffective are still being carried out.Descargas

 2017-08-21